Sohoton River Cruise To Mabini

 carinderia in Mabini, Basey Samar

-Look at where the blue arrow points.
-Those are ready-to-eat home-cooked dishes for sale!
-And I got a little bit curious on who really would be the customers, of an eatery in a remote village, where virtually all that you see around are the residents themselves?
-Ah, they educated me, and I learned, that many of their customers are farmer families, that do not anymore have time to cook, because, both parents tend to their farms, while children are at school all day.
-Plus, teachers who come from other places.
+All that you'd see around are virtually just the residents themselves, right?
+Ah, they educated me, and I learned, that many of their customers are farmer families that don't have time to cook because both parents tend to their farms sun-up to sun-down, while their children are at school all day.
+O'nga ano?!

 tapstand, level II water system in Mabini, Basey Samar

 It's nothing but a "gripo" (faucet).
-But a very important "infrastructure" at remote rural villages like this one.
-It is (usually) their only source of safe potable water.
-That means, their houses have none at all.
+But a very important infrastructure at remote rural villages like this one.
+It is (usually) their only source of safe potable water - that means, their houses have none at all.

 See?!
 If I did not embark on this "trip", I wouldn't have known about those things.
 Travel is education!